Lillyakasiken/STA421Cheatsheet/README.md

 # UZH Cheatsheet (Master Program in Biostatistics)

 Suppose you use the printer at University.
-It is recommended to select the ´super-resolution´ option in a printer.
+It is recommended to select the *super-resolution* option in a printer.

 ![Master Program in Biostatistics](uni_logo.png)